Your First Choice

 Master of Arts, Applied Behavior Analysis

-The Applied Behavior Analysis program has been approved by the Behavior Analysis Certification Board and the on-campus program has also been accredited by the Association for Behavior Analysis International.
-The program provides the academic training and supervised experience necessary for graduates to apply for national certification as a Board Certified Behavior Analyst.
+The Applied Behavior Analysis program is offered in both a traditional face-to-face format as well as an online-only format.
+Our on-campus program is one of twenty-two master’s level programs in the world to hold accreditation from the Association for Behavior Analysis International (ABAI)®.
+Coursework for both programs have been approved as 5th edition Task List Verified Course Sequences (VCS) for instruction.
+Our program provides the academic training and supervised fieldwork experience necessary for graduates to apply for national certification as a Board Certified Behavior Analyst (BCBA)®.
 Training emphasizes the development of both assessment and intervention skills.
+We feature a strong research sequence and aim to train scientist-practitioners

 Master of Arts, General/Experimental Psychology